heynevets/CTNBAlgorithm/working/program/readme.txt

-    {Topic#}_{Pass#}_YrVsTpCount.csv # The count of documents for each topic every year {Topic#}_{Pass#}_YrVsTpScore.csv # The scoring matrix for each topic every year LDATopicWords{Topic#}_{Pass#} # The most frequent keywords in each topic
+    {Topic#}_{Pass#}_YrVsTpCount.csv # The count of documents for each topic every year {Topic#}_{Pass#}_YrVsTpScore.csv # The scoring matrix for each topic every year LDATopicWords{Topic#}_{Pass#} # The most frequent keywords in each topic topKeyWords.txt # The most frequent keywords in each topic